Call Today – 386.320.6169

 While the process of probate can be smooth and straightforward, major conflicts can lead to trust and estate litigation.

-An estate litigation lawyer can represent individuals in a wide variety of disputes related to the administration of an estate after the death of an individual.
+Your Florida estate litigation attorney can represent individuals in a wide variety of disputes related to the administration of an estate after the death of an individual.
 Disputes can include contesting a will, challenging a trust, suing for breach of fiduciary responsibility, and others.

 Estate litigation is an umbrella term and frequently deals with both probate litigation and trust litigation.
 However, there are some marked differences between a probate and trust litigation case.
 For example, probate litigation, unlike trust litigation, occurs within the probate estate rather than in civil court.